 - Feminist identity can protect women against involvement in unsatisfying or even violent relationships with men.
 Feminist women prefer men who do not conform to traditional masculine norms, and that is good for their relationships.
 On the other hand, women who accept patriarchal gender roles and sexism are more likely to want male partners who are emotionally controlled, dominant, etc. And this may mean unsatisfying, or even violent, intimate relationships (Backus & Mahalik, 2011).

-Feminist women tend to feel better about their lives than non-feminist women.
+Feminist women tend to feel better about their lives than non-feminist women and to have higher levels of psychological wellbeing.

 - A study among 691 women in the USA found that women who held feminist and moderate values scored significantly higher on measures of overall wellbeing – particularly on measures of purpose in life, autonomy, and personal growth – than women with traditional values (Yakushko, 2007).